leilanorouzi/DataScinceProjects/Capstone_project_2/InstaCart_project.md

 It was large dataframe including all information on customers, orders and products.
 The size of the file was more than 3 GB with 33894106 entries.
 The datafarme was consist of 12 features: order_id,	user_id,	eval_set,	order_number,	order_dow,	order_hour_of_day,	days_since_prior_order,	product_id,	add_to_cart_order,	reordered,	aisle_id and	department_id.
 The code related to this part of project can be found in [InstaCart_data_combining.ipynb](../Capstone_project_2/Code/InstaCart_data_combining.ipynb)

-### Tackeling data problem
+### Tackling data problem
 The data also contain some missing values.
 In addition, some extra information were needed in order to develope the model such as the rating information.
-Applied soloutions have been addressed following:
+Applied solutions have been addressed following:
 #### Missing data
 There two series of missing values in data sets:
 1. Entries for test sets which are indicated by 'test' in eval_set feature.
 There are no information about products of these orders.
 These data are suppose to be predict, and naturally, they were eleminated from tarining data.